SamahFarez/ScanHunterIDPS/README.md

    ```

 ## Usage
-To start the Hunter IDPS, run the following command in your terminal:
+To start the Scan Hunter IDPS, run the following command in your terminal:
 ```bash
 cd src
 sudo python3 hunter_gui.py